malb/bdd-predicate/README.md

 If you use this library in your work please cite

   Martin R. Albrecht and Nadia Heninger. *On Bounded Distance Decoding with Predicate: Breaking the "Lattice Barrier" for the Hidden Number Problem*.
-Cryptology ePrint Archive: [Report 2020/1540](https://ia.cr/2020/1540)
+EUROCRYPT 2021. full version available as Cryptology ePrint Archive: [Report 2020/1540](https://ia.cr/2020/1540)

 ## ECDSA with Partially Known Nonces